sudoku120/sudoku120publisher/readme.txt

 * Removed usage of cURL to improve compatibility and security.
 * Added additional sanitization and escaping to meet WordPress Plugin Directory requirements.
 * Revised readme.txt and added detailed information about the external service integration.

+= 1.0.3 =
+* Added selectable MIME type filter and content validation to the reverse proxy
+* Added `X-Content-Type-Options: nosniff` and `X-Robots-Tag: noindex, nofollow` headers to reverse proxy responses
+* Added daily cron job for status check of all Sudokus